Skip to main content

 Import

-As the file is imported, we try to find the source and target language tags and match them against existing languages.
-If only one of either source or target languages is defined in the file, we import the language specified, however XLIFF specifications indicate both source and target must be specified.
-Specifying the language manually will assume the target language is the one you are setting.
+When importing an XLIFF file, Lokalise tries to find the source and target language tags and match them against existing languages.
+If only one of either source or target languages is defined in the file, the specified language will be imported.

 Export

 Select the appropriate platform's format when exporting.
 Choosing Angular XLIFF causes plurals (see below) to be exported in ICU format (you can also check our blog post which gives a nice introduction to the ICU message format).
-As for the other XLIFF formats, plurals will be exported as JSON objects with keys and values.
+As for other XLIFF formats, plurals will be exported as JSON objects with keys and values.

 Plural support